woman working on her personal debt

 2. What Affects Your Credit Score?

-- Payment History (35%): Your history of paying bills on time.
-You can increase your score by paying rent, mortgage, and debt payments on time.
-Making payments 30 or more days late, sending accounts to collections, or declaring bankruptcy will significantly decrease your score.
+• Payment History (35%): Your history of paying bills on time.
+You can increase your score by paying rent, mortgage, and debt payments on time, depending on how your landlord or debtor reports payments to the major credit bureaus.
+Late payments reported to the credit bureaus may negatively affect your credit score.

-- Length of Credit History (15%): Your oldest account's age, your newest account's age, and the average age of all accounts.
+• Length of Credit History (15%): Your oldest account's age, your newest account's age, and the average age of all accounts.
 Typically, a longer credit history can improve your score.
-Clearing debt can actually lower your score if the credit account has been open for many years and has a positive payment history.
+Paying off or closing an account can sometimes affect your credit score by changing factors such as credit utilization, account age, or credit mix.

-- Credit Mix (10%): Your account diversity, including credit cards (revolving) and loans like cars or students (installment), shows your ability to manage various debt types effectively.
-Only having one or two credit accounts open at a time can actually cap how high your score can go.
-Successfully paying multiple credit accounts can increase your score.
+• Credit Mix (10%): Your account diversity, including credit cards (revolving) and loans like cars or students (installment), shows your ability to manage various debt types effectively.
+Successfully paying multiple different types of credit accounts may increase your score, but only open up debts when necessary, not just to increase your score.

 3. What Is A Debt-To-Income Ratio?

 Your debt-to-income (DTI) ratio is a comparison of your monthly debts to your gross income.
-This can affect your loan approval because it shows how much money you have to use on loan repayment.
+Here is how the DTI formula works:

 Here’s an example of someone’s DTI ratio: